 Over the decades, the long-legged, fat-bodied birds have wobbled, waddled and soared from protected wetlands into the hearts of birdwatchers and general public alike.

 The Black-faced Spoonbill’s migration route, the most restricted of the world’s six spoonbill species, traces the northern half of the East Asian-Australasian Flyway.
 The birds breed between March and September on small islands along the western coast of the Korean Peninsula, along China’s Liaoning Province and into Russia.
-In winter, the species migrates southward to wintering grounds that include coastal China, Japan, South Korea, Taiwan, Hong Kong, Macau, Vietnam, Thailand and the Philippines.
+In winter, the species migrates southward to wintering grounds that include coastal China, Japan, RO Korea, Taiwan, Hong Kong, Macau, Vietnam, Thailand and the Philippines.
 Platalea minor is the only spoonbill species deemed Endangered by the IUCN Red List.

 The birds use their signature flattened spatulate bills to methodically sweep low-lying bays, ponds and wetlands (hence the name “spoonbills”).
 They swing their rather goofy-looking heads through the water, rapidly back and forth, until they catch a fish or crustacean — movements many birders find fascinating.
 Then, they excitedly tilt their gullets back to chug their catch.
 Gulp!
 Coordinated formations of spoonbill groups herd prey across shallow tidal waters to help one another in their feasting.

-These feeding antics attract photographers to nesting sites and staging grounds in China and South Korea.
+These feeding antics attract photographers to nesting sites and staging grounds in China and RO Korea.
 The birds are also a winter delight for avid birdwatchers in Taiwan and Hong Kong.
 Sixty-two percent of global populations of Black-faced Spoonbills wintered in Taiwan in 2015, and 13 percent wintered in Deep Bay, which separates northwestern Hong Kong from mainland China.

 Conserving spoonbills in Hong Kong preserves other birds too